The Department of Communication Sciences and Disorders offers a variety of program scholarships, fellowships, and graduate assistantships.

 To apply for these opportunities:

-- Complete the CSD Departmental Financial Support Application and submit it with any attachments (as listed in the application) to the department via email, fax, mail or simply by dropping it off at the main office by March 15, 2020 for the 2021 AY.
+- Complete the CSD Departmental Financial Support Application and submit it with any attachments (as listed in the application) to the department by email at firstname.lastname@example.org by March 15, 2021 for the 2021-2022 academic year.

 - File a Free Application for Federal Student Aid (FAFSA).
 This is optional but must be completed to be eligible for need based awards.

 - Students applying for CSD departmental funds and graduate assistantship positions must be currently enrolled in the professional phase of their program.
 New applicants to CSD programs are also eligible to apply for funds.

 Attention Pre-CSD Undergraduate Students: Students enrolled as pre-CSD students are not eligible for departmental scholarships, but can apply for CHP Continuing Student Scholarships accessible from the CHP Advising Center website.

 - Barbara Williams Hodson Scholarship in Communication Sciences and Disorders

 - Communication Sciences and Disorders Endowed Scholarship

 - Harold T. "Hal" Edwards Memorial Scholarship in Speech-Language Pathology

 - J. Keith Graham Endowed Scholarship